pybamm-team/sundials-vcpkg-registry/README.md

 ```shell
 vcpkg install sundials[klu] --feature-flags=registries
 ```
-this will installed sundials with KLU support, along with the required dependencies (e.g. SuiteSparse).
+this will install sundials with KLU support, along with the required dependencies (e.g. SuiteSparse).

 ### Summary of changes